MaxHaertwig/SwiftyBibtex/README.md

 - `StringDefinitionNotFoundParserError`
 - `TokenRecognitionParserError`

-Casting an error to one of these types allows you to get more information about it:
+Casting a warning or an error to one of these types allows you to get more information about it:

 ```swift
 if let extraneousInputError = error as?
 ExtraneousInputParserError {